Court system of Canada: Supreme Court of Canada

 The Supreme Court is established by the Supreme Court Act as the "General Court of Appeal for Canada".
-The Court consists of nine justices, which include the Chief Justice of Canada and eight puisne justices.
+The Court consists of nine justices, the Chief Justice of Canada and eight puisne justices.
 The court's duties include hearing appeals of decisions from the appellate courts and, on occasion, delivering references (i.e., the court's opinion) on constitutional questions raised by the federal government.
 By law, three of the nine justices are appointed from Quebec because of Quebec's use of civil law; by convention, the other justices are divided among the other regions of Canada.

 The Constitution Act, 1867 gives the federal Parliament the power to create a "General Court of Appeal for Canada".
 Following Confederation, the Conservative government of Sir John A. Macdonald proposed the creation of a Supreme Court and introduced two bills in successive sessions of Parliament to trigger public debate on the proposed court and its powers.
 Eventually, in 1875, the Liberal government of Alexander Mackenzie passed an Act of Parliament that established the Supreme Court.
 The 1875 Act built upon the proposals introduced by the Macdonald government, and passed with all-party support.

 Initially, decisions of the Supreme Court could be appealed to the Judicial Committee of the British Privy Council.
 As well, litigants could appeal directly from the provincial courts of appeal directly to the Judicial Committee, by-passing the Supreme Court entirely.
 There was a provision in the 1875 Act which attempted to limit appeals to the Judicial Committee.
 That clause resulted in the Governor General reserving the bill for consideration by the Queen-in-Council.
 After much debate between Canadian and British officials, royal assent was granted on the understanding the clause did not in fact affect the royal prerogative to hear appeals, exercised through the Judicial Committee.